rorosaurus/esp8266-goggles/notes.md

-Note: the master is the nodeID with the lowest value
+Note: currently, the master is the nodeID with the lowest value

 # Psuedo-code